gbv/jskos/jskos.md

 The following features of JSKOS have no corresponce in SKOS:

 * [closed world statements](#closed-world-statements)
-* Order of broaderTransitive (can be derived)
+* order of broaderTransitive statements (can be derived)
+* order of multiple notations
-* Order of notations and inScheme
+* order of multiple inScheme statements

 ## JSON-LD context {.unnumbered}